 The inspection team reviewed the establishment's self-assessment document provided by the DI and Mortuary Manager in advance of the inspection.
 Policies and procedural documents relating to licensed activities were reviewed.
-This included standard operating procedures, records of servicing, ventilation reports, audits, risk assessments, meeting minutes, temperature monitoring for the storage facilities, reported incidents, and training documents.
-Consent seeking procedures and information for relatives giving consent were also reviewed.
+This included standard operating procedures, risk assessments, audits, incidents, equipment servicing reports, and training and competency assessment documents.
+Consent seeking procedures and information for relatives giving consent for adult and perinatal PMs were also reviewed.